EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ### Environment variables with .env

-Docker compose automatically loads a file named _.env_ from the root of the project and uses its environment variables in the configuration. in the root of the project and uses its environment variables in the configuration of its services. configuration of its services.
+Docker compose automatically loads a file named _.env_ from the root of the project and uses its environment variables in the configuration of its services.

 ```docker
 # Posible con un archivo.env que contenga PORT=8009